Tax and repayment information for employees

 Option 1: Lump sum recovery by cheque

 You mail a cheque for the full amount to the Public Service Pay Centre.
-Find out how to mail your repayment by cheque.

 Option 2: Recovery in four installments by post-dated cheque

 This option is available if you are receiving a monthly public service pension.
 The Pension Centre recovers the overpayment over several monthly payments.
 To arrange this option, contact the Pay Centre